-Soon after the collapse of the Soviet Union and the turmoil associated with the Yeltsin period, a consensus began to emerge in Moscow on reestablishing Russia's global prestige and dominance in "the former Soviet space."
-As the Putin era began, Russia's foreign policy seemed to focus on three priorities: to once again be respected as a "great power"; supporting continued economic growth through the energy sector; and effectively demonstrating Russia's ability through economic and diplomatic power to pursue its highest policy priorities.
-The pursuit of these goals by then-President Putin and his closest policy advisors seemed to be driven by the belief that the West, and in particular the United States, took advantage of Russia's political turmoil and overall weakness during the Yeltsin years.
+After the collapse of the Soviet Union and the turmoil associated with the Yeltsin period, a consensus emerged as the Putin era began on reestablishing Russia's global prestige as a "great power" and its dominance in "the former Soviet space."
+The pursuit of these goals by then-President Putin and his closest policy advisors seemed to be driven by the belief that the West, and in particular the United States, had taken advantage of Russia's political turmoil and overall weakness during the Yeltsin years.
 Putin and his advisors were determined to restore what they believed to be Russia's rightful place as a significant influence on the world stage.

-Fueled in part by the massive inflow of petro-dollars, Moscow's self-confidence grew over the several years prior to the late 2008 global economic downturn, and its actions became less restrained.
-Against a background of growing East-West tensions, officials and observers in Europe and the United States expressed growing concerns about what was perceived as the increasingly authoritarian character of the Russian government, Moscow's new-found foreign policy assertiveness, and its quest for influence in the Russian "near abroad."
-This was evident in recent years in Russia's recent sharp political struggles with Estonia and Ukraine, its opposition to a planned U.S. missile defense system in Eastern Europe, the suspension of compliance with the Conventional Armed Forces in Europe Treaty, and its strong opposition to NATO membership for Ukraine and Georgia.
+Fueled in part by the massive inflow of petro-dollars, Moscow's self-confidence grew over the several years prior to the late 2008 global economic downturn, and officials and observers in Europe and the United States expressed growing concern about what they viewed as an increasingly contrarian Russian foreign policy.
+This was evident in recent years in Russia's sharp political struggles with Estonia and Ukraine, its opposition to a planned U.S. missile defense system in Eastern Europe, the suspension of compliance with the Conventional Armed Forces in Europe Treaty, and its strong opposition to NATO membership for Ukraine and Georgia.

 According to analyst Dmitriy Trenin, then-President Putin became greatly alarmed following the "rose revolution" in Ukraine in 2004-2005 and the "tulip revolution" in Kyrgyzstan later in 2005, and his attitude toward the United States hardened.
-Putin viewed these popular revolts as "part of a U.S.-conceived and led conspiracy.
-At minimum, these activities ... aimed at drastically reducing Russia's influence in its neighborhood, and expanding the United States'.
-At worst, they constituted a dress rehearsal for ... installing a pro-U.S. liberal puppet regime in the Kremlin."32 In February 2007, at the 43rd annual Munich Security Conference, President Putin delivered a particularly harsh speech attacking Bush Administration policies and condemning the "unipolar" world he alleged the United States was creating.33
+Trenin claims that Putin viewed these popular revolts as "part of a U.S.-conceived and led conspiracy.
+At minimum, these activities ... aimed at drastically reducing Russia's influence....
+At worst, they constituted a dress rehearsal for ... installing a pro-U.S. liberal puppet regime in the Kremlin."
+In February 2007, at the 43rd annual

-31 Morningstar's testimony before the Senate Foreign Relations Committee hearing "\$150 Oil: Instability, Terrorism, and Economic Disruption, July 16, 2009; State Department Foreign Press Center Briefing, June 23, 2009.
+&lt;sup>34 Morningstar's testimony before the Senate Foreign Relations Committee hearing "\$150 Oil: Instability, Terrorism, and Economic Disruption, July 16, 2009; State Department Foreign Press Center Briefing, June 23, 2009.

-32 Dmitriy Trenin, "Russia's Spheres of Interest, not Influence," The Washington Quarterly, October 2009.
+&lt;sup>35 Dmitriy Trenin, "Russia's Spheres of Interest, not Influence," The Washington Quarterly, October 2009.